-Where do Goldsmiths Media and Communications graduates work?
+Where do Goldsmiths Media, Communications and Cultural Studies graduates work?

-Media and Communications graduates go on to work in a huge variety of industries and many of our graduates now work as translators, curators, writers, researchers, editors and web designers.
+Our graduates go on to work in a huge variety of industries and many of our graduates now work as translators, curators, writers, researchers, editors and web designers.
 Some of our recent graduates now work for companies as diverse as McCann Advertising Agency, Shazam, Greenpeace and The Purple Agency.